JohnnyShi/ResourceManager/README.md

    given time.
 6. The resource manager can hold onto instances from the cloud provider even after it has unplaced all containers from those instances.

-### Submission

-After completion of the assignment, please zip the folder, and email us the zip file as your submission.
-Please do NOT upload the assignment or your submission on any public location.

-**Databricks Confidential and Proprietary**